YoniGR94/my_credit_model_selection/Credit_my_deap_learnn_markdown.md

 dolche_credit_test<- credit_train_split%>% fun_recipe()%>% prep(credit_train_split)%>% bake(credit_test_split)
 ```

-Finally, we can predict with our models
+Finally, I can predict with our models

 ### Modeling Balance of 0

 Here I create logistic prediction of Balance=0 in order to use in as
-another variable that we might consider using.
+another variable that I might consider using.

 ``` r
 log_data<- dolche_credit_train %>%